 Divorce is difficult enough without going into it unprepared.
 Our slogan is “This may be your first divorce, but it’s not ours” is the truest statement that we can offer.
 Our attorney’s have gone through the dissolution of marriage process with hundreds of clients.
 All divorces are not the same but if you think a divorce is in your future, there are several things you can do in Florida to protect your financial interests and your family relationships.

-The lawyers at Daniels & Hannan, have a vast experience in divorcee litigation, per-nuptial or anti-nuptial agreements, simple divorce cases and modification of Final Judgments.
-Our office negotiates cases daily that involve complex marital settlement agreements that provide for the equitable distribution of marital assets and debts, alimony, co-parenting agreements that include time sharing with minor children and support, so here are a few of the things I may suggest to my clients:
+The lawyers at DANIELS & HANNAN, have a vast experience in divorcee litigation, prenuptial or antenuptial agreements, simple divorce cases and modification of Final Judgments.
+Our office negotiates cases daily that involve complex marital settlement agreements that provide for the equitable distribution of marital assets and debts, alimony, co-parenting agreements that include time sharing with minor children and support, so here are a few of the things we suggest to our clients:

 Make a list of the important issues and what you would like to achieve in your divorce proceeding.
 If you have a child(ren) the list should include what you would like for your child(ren) along with your financial objectives.